jetting across java

 Tower

-Something that was particularly strange was their Disney-esque castle they had, which had cracked tiles and was clearly not looked after, but it also seemed to the main attraction of the park?
+Something that was particularly strange was their Disney-esque castle they had, which had cracked tiles and was quite run down, but also seemed to the main attraction of the park?
 The doors on the front were locked, but we were curious so we walked around the back of the castle and managed to find some stairs to go up into the building.

 Castle Side